rossdederer/KWantera/README.md

 Included is a function that calculates a moving average for a given time range.
 The default here is 5, you can change this value in the default constructor for chart.component.ts

 ## Features
+* This project Utitlizes Angular 2 built with Typescript.
 * right click to zoom onto any date range to view a more detailed view.
-Highcharts has interactive x-axis zooming built in by passing the object a zoom type
+Highcharts has <b>interactive x-axis zooming</b> built in by passing the object a zoom type
 ```
 chart: { type: 'line',zoomType: 'x' },
 ```
 * toggle the various series by clicking on the legends HighCharts does not include any regression on averages in its charting library, you need to use the stock charts for that type of funcitonality.
-We can manually calculate the moving average and add it to the charting surface as a seperate series.
+We can manually <b>calculate the moving average</b> and add it to the charting surface as a seperate series.
 ```
      calculateMovingAverage(arr,currentIndex){
             // get the currentVal to begin calculating an average